Infrastructure senators brush off criticism from left, right

 All told, some 70 senators appear poised to carry the bipartisan infrastructure bill to passage, a potentially robust tally of lawmakers eager to tap the billions in new spending it will unleash for public works projects back home.

+“For the first time, the Senate has come together around such a package in decades,” said Senate Majority Leader Chuck Schumer.
+He opened the chamber Monday saying the Senate was “on the precipice” of passing the legislation after what he acknowledged was a long slog.

-“This is something that brings this country together,” said Sen. Rob Portman, R-Ohio, a lead negotiator.
+“This is something that brings this country together,” said Republican Sen. Rob Portman of Ohio, a lead negotiator, during ae weekend session.
 “We need the investment, let’s be honest.”

 Senators hoisted the package over another hurdle late Sunday, easily clearing a remaining 60-vote threshold on a vote of 68-29, despite a few holdouts trying to run out the clock on debate and drag final passage to Tuesday.
 The measure would then go to the House.

-The rare bipartisan momentum reflects a political power center that has sprung from the middle of the aisle in the narrowly split Congress.
+The rare bipartisan momentum reflects a political power center that has sprung up in the narrowly split Congress.
 For weeks, senators have negotiated and shaped the package, overcoming partisan gridlock for a compromise with the Biden White House.
 A bipartisan group of House lawmakers has pledged its own support.

 Backed by Biden and a sizable coalition of business, farm, labor and public interest groups, the package is one of the biggest investments of its kind in years.
 The Infrastructure Investment and Jobs Act seeks to inject nearly $550 billion in new spending on roads, bridges, broadband internet, water pipes and other public works systems undergirding the nation.
 Some 20 Republican senators are poised to join Democrats in supporting support it.